Ben McLemore

-Ben Edward McLemore III (born February 11, 1993) is an American professional basketball player for the Shandong Hi-Speed Kirin of the Chinese Basketball Association (CBA).
-He played college basketball for the Kansas Jayhawks.
+Ben Edward McLemore III (born February 11, 1993) is an American former professional basketball player and convicted rapist.
+He played college basketball for the Kansas Jayhawks and was selected with the seventh overall pick in the 2013 NBA draft by the Sacramento Kings.
+McLemore played for five teams in the National Basketball Association (NBA) across a nine-year career.

-McLemore was selected with the seventh overall pick in the 2013 NBA draft by the Sacramento Kings.
-He spent four seasons with the team before signing with the Memphis Grizzlies in July 2017.
-He was traded back to Sacramento in July 2018, but was waived in February 2019.
-In July of the same year, McLemore signed with the Houston Rockets.
-He signed with the Los Angeles Lakers in April 2021 and joined the Trail Blazers in August of the same year.
-McLemore signed with the Shandong Hi-Speed Kirin in January 2023.
+McLemore spent four seasons with the Kings before signing with the Memphis Grizzlies in 2017.
+He was traded back to the Kings in 2018 and then signed with the Houston Rockets in 2019.
+McLemore joined the Los Angeles Lakers in 2021 and spent his final NBA stint with the Portland Trail Blazers during the 2021–22 season.
+McLemore played overseas in China, Greece, Spain and Turkey from 2023 to 2025.

+In 2025, McLemore was sentenced to eight years imprisonment after he was found guilty of raping a woman in Oregon.

 High school career

 McLemore played high school basketball at Wellston High School in St. Louis, Missouri for three years before his school was shut down in 2010.
 He then attended both Oak Hill Academy in Mouth of Wilson, Virginia and Christian Life Center in Humble, Texas during his senior year of high school.

 Considered a four-star recruit by Rivals.com, McLemore was listed as the No. 9 shooting guard and the No. 34 player in the nation in 2011.